DTJF/libpruw1/src/doc/_9_debug.md

-Debugging Features {#ChaDebug}
+Monitoring Feature {#ChaMonitor}
 ==================
 \tableofcontents

-The driver has some debugging features to visualize the data transmissions on the bus.
-It can output the packages sent or received and it can log the state of the data line at a fixed sampling rate of 1 us (1 MHz).
+The driver has a monitoring feature to visualize the data transmissions on the bus.
+The PRU logs the state of this pin at a fixed sampling rate of 1 us (1 MHz).

-Those features have to get compiled in to the library.
-Define symbol `__PRUW1_DEBUG__` in file w1_prucode.hp to enable them.
+This feature has to get compiled in to the library.
+Define symbol `__PRUW1_MONITOR__` in file w1_prucode.hp to enable it.
 Then re-compile the library.

 # Logging Format {#SecDbgFormat}